fbpx

 Healing Foundation: The Healing Foundation is a national Aboriginal and Torres Strait Islander organisation that partners with communities to address the ongoing trauma caused by actions including the forced removal of children from their families.
 Donate here.

-The Indigenous Literacy Foundation: The Indigenous Literacy Foundation strives to make a difference to the lives of Indigenous families by gifting thousands of new culturally appropriate books — with a focus on early literacy and first language — and by running programs to inspire the communities to tell and publish their own stories.
+The Indigenous Literacy Foundation: The Indigenous Literacy Foundation strives to make a difference in the lives of Indigenous families by gifting thousands of new culturally appropriate books — with a focus on early literacy and first language — and by running programs to inspire the communities to tell and publish their own stories.
 Donate here.

 Indigenous Crisis Response & Recovery: The Indigenous Crisis Response & Recovery Aboriginal Corporation (ICRARAC) responds to the crisis needs of Indigenous people throughout Australia.
 This organisation was established by Indigenous people for Indigenous people to respond to the bushfire crisis of 2020/2021 on the south-east coast of Australia.
 Their work is still ongoing.
 Donate here.